darktable-org/dtdocs/README.md

 # darktable Documentation

-This respository maintains the user documentation for [darktable](https://darktable.org).
-The content is authored in markdown and rendered to HTML using [Hugo](https://gohugo.io) as well as to PDF and ePub.
+This repository maintains the user documentation for [darktable](https://darktable.org).
+The content is authored in Markdown and rendered to HTML using [Hugo](https://gohugo.io) as well as to PDF and EPUB.

 The docs currently only track the development version.
-Maintenance of versioned docs has been suspended since darktables version 5.2.
+Versioned docs were last maintained for version 5.2.

-The documentation is primarily hosted at [docs.darktable.org](https://docs.darktable.org/usermanual/development/en/).
-The current auto-built website for the development user manual can be found at https://darktable-org.github.io/dtdocs/.
+The official release documentation is hosted at [docs.darktable.org](https://docs.darktable.org/usermanual/development/en/).
+The auto-built development preview is at https://darktable-org.github.io/dtdocs/.

 ## Contributing

 Please see https://darktable-org.github.io/dtdocs/en/contributing for information about contributing content and how dtdocs are maintained.

-For a list of the outstanding work please see the [issues](https://github.com/darktable-org/dtdocs/issues) in this repository and a list of [undocumented pull requests](https://github.com/darktable-org/darktable/pulls?q=is%3Apr+is%3Aclosed+label%3A%22documentation:%20pending%22) in the darktable repository.
+For a list of outstanding work please see the [issues](https://github.com/darktable-org/dtdocs/issues) in this repository and a list of [undocumented pull requests](https://github.com/darktable-org/darktable/pulls?q=is%3Apr+is%3Aclosed+label%3A%22documentation:%20pending%22) in the darktable repository.

-**Translations** are maintained through [Weblate](https://hosted.weblate.org/projects/darktable-documentation/).
+Translations are maintained through [Weblate](https://hosted.weblate.org/projects/darktable-documentation/).

 <a href="https://hosted.weblate.org/engage/darktable-documentation/"><img src="https://hosted.weblate.org/widget/darktable-documentation/svg-badge.svg" alt="Translation status"></a>